ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Generating Request {#client-request}

-To prevent the EDE option attacks to an EDE OPT-unaware DNS responder described in {{security}}, the client MUST use
-{{!I-D.ietf-add-resolver-info}} to determine whether the DNS responder supports the EDE OPT pseudo-RR.
-If the DNS responder does not support the EDE OPT pseudo-RR, the client MUST NOT include the EDE OPT pseudo-RR in its DNS query to that responder and MUST filter any EDE OPT that might erroneously appear in responses from that DNS responder.

 When generating a DNS query to a DNS responder that supports EDE OPT, the client includes the Extended DNS Error option (Section 2 of
 {{!RFC8914}}) in the OPT pseudo-RR {{!RFC6891}} with the OPTION-LENGTH field set to 2,